justsomeotaku-dev/libeven/README.md

 # libeven
-A lightweight C library providing functions to check if an integer is even.
+A lightweight C library providing functions to check if an integer is even/odd.
 It includes both a standard and a bitwise-optimized implementation.
 ## Build
 # Build the Library
 Clone the repository and build using make: